Team Plan: Settling In

 You can learn more about available features and start your free Wrike Team plan trial here.

-Once you have created your account the first thing you will see is your first project 1 within your first space 2.
-Depending on what you have chosen during account creation you will see it open in one of the views: Board, Table, Analytics, Gantt chart, or Calendar.
+Once you have created your account, the first thing you will see is your first project within your first space .
+Depending on what you have chosen during account creation, you will see it open in one of the views: Board, Table, Analytics, Gantt chart, or Calendar.
 You can learn more about views here.

-Depending on what you chose during the registration process you might see a different naming: campaign, sprint, or a project.
-In this guide, we refer to all of them as projects, because they all serve the same purpose.
+Depending on what you chose during the registration process, you might see a different naming: campaign 1, sprint, or project.
+In this guide, we refer to all of them as projects because they all serve the same purpose.

-Above the project, you can see a panel with your avatar (or your initials) in the right corner 3.
-By clicking on it you can access Settings 4, where you can adjust your personal information, your account info, and your work schedule.
+Above the project, you can see a panel with your avatar (or your initials) in the right corner 2.
+By clicking on it, you can access Settings 3, where you can adjust your personal information, your account info, and your work schedule.

-To the left of your project, you can see the left-hand navigation panel.
-From here you can:
+To the left of your project, you can see the sidebar where you can:

-Inbox 7 helps you keep track of important updates in Wrike.
-The red number next to your Inbox shows how many unread notifications you have.
-Once something important happens (you are assigned to do some work, a colleague needs your help in comments on a task, you are invited to a new space, something is shared with you, etc.) you will receive an Inbox notification 8.
+Inbox 5 helps you keep track of important updates in Wrike.
+The red number next to the Inbox button on the sidebar shows how many unread notifications you have.
+Once something important happens (you are assigned to do some work, a colleague needs your help in comments on a task, you are invited to a new space, something is shared with you, etc.), you will receive an Inbox notification.

-Also, you can access all the comments you have left in one place through the Sent 9 tab in Inbox.
-If you want to keep your Inbox clean you can always archive 10 some of the notifications.
-You can access them anytime from the Archive 11 tab.
-Additionally, you can snooze 10 notifications and be reminded about them later.
+Also, you can access all the comments you have left in one place through the Sent 6 tab in Inbox.
+If you want to keep your Inbox clean, you can always archive some of the notifications.
+You can access them anytime from the Archive 7 tab.
+Additionally, you can snooze notifications and be reminded about them later 8.